sbooth/AudioXCFrameworks/sndfile/README.md

 int      au_open(void)
 ```

-Rather than trying to figure out a cause I disabled modules for this project.
+Rather than renaming the sndfile function I disabled modules for this project.

 ## Version